Travel blogger Ciara Johnson got a look into Jackson’s rich history through the sights, tastes and sounds of Mississippi, and you can too.

 Sip and Savor your way through Cathead Distillery

 In the spirit for spirits?
 As the oldest distillery in Mississippi, Cathead became the first legal distillery in the state after the repeal of prohibition.
 Locals love to kick back, enjoy the weekend and partake in one of the distillery’s many weekly and seasonal events.
-Be sure to take one of the 30-minute daily tours of Cathead, which includes tastings of the vodka, gin, bourbon and chicory liqueur that are distilled here.
+Be sure to take one of the 30-minute daily tours of Cathead, which includes tastings of the vodka, gin, bourbon and award-winning chicory liqueur that are distilled here.

-The distillery frequently holds parties, and events that bring the whole community together – you can’t miss them while you’re in town!
+The distillery frequently holds parties, and events that bring the whole community together.
+You can’t miss them while you’re in town!
 If you decide to include this distillery in your itinerary, then check out its website and events calendar here.